 - Advance notification (as defined above) is required for an absence to be excused. - For this course, any documentation provided to support an excused absence (as described in the policy) must be in PDF format and submitted via the Report an absence form.
 (Please not upload images or other formats.)
 If you write a self-signed note you can either scan it if you have a scanner, or install a camera scanner app from your phone's app store (just search for "camera scanner") to take a picture of it that will be converted to PDF.
-(Note that the official Adobe Reader phone app has this functionality.)

-Medical documentation must specify dates of illness or inability to attend class.

-- Self-documentation of illness can be used once during the semester for an excused absence where you missed graded coursework. - The major scheduled grading events (this term is defined in the policy linked to above), which self-documentation of illness can not be used for, are the midterm exams and the final exam.
+(Adobe has an Adobe Scan app, and there are others as well.)
+Medical documentation must specify dates of illness or inability to attend class. - Self-documentation of illness can be used once during the semester for an excused absence where you missed graded coursework. - The major scheduled grading events (this term is defined in the policy linked to above), which self-documentation of illness can not be used for, are the midterm exams and the final exam.

-7.3 How excused absences will be handled
+6.3 How excused absences will be handled